 Assess your team

-The first thing that business owners should consider - what this move should take into account is their team and their capabilities to run a new ad-buying system.
+The first thing that business owners should consider is their team and their capabilities to run a new ad-buying system.
 At least one new hire will have to be made and it's possible that further investments into the competences of the current staff will be necessary.

 Per ANA's report, "most respondents have one full-time staff member who devotes 100% of their time to programmatic initiatives, with a range of zero to 15 full-time employees."
 The report also notes that a median of three employees per company are involved in programmatic as part of their duties in addition to the full-timer mentioned above.